polyglotdev/udemy-docker-mastery/Docker.md

   - Replicates logs amongst Managers via mutual TLS in "control plane"

 > When you are looking at the replicas in the swarm the first number represents how many are actually running and the second number represents how many are desired.

+## Overlay Multi-Host Networking

+- Just choose `--driver overlay` when creating
+- For container-to-container traffic inside a single Swarm
+- Optional IPSec (AES) encryption for security
+- Each service can be connected to multiple networks
+  - "Frontend" network, "Backend" network